Oakland Raiders: The Dennis Allen years (2012–2014)

 The Raiders named Reggie McKenzie as the team's first general manager since Al Davis on January 6, 2012.
 On January 24, 2012, McKenzie hired Dennis Allen as the team's 18th head coach.
-He was the first Raiders defense-oriented head coach since John Madden's retirement after the 1978 season.
+He was the first Raiders defensive head coach since John Madden's retirement after the 1978 season.

 2014 draft picks Khalil Mack (top) and Derek Carr (bottom) helped lead the Raiders back to respectability for a few years.

 At the time of Al Davis's death, the Oakland Raiders faced a challenging situation characterized by a lack of salary cap space, and a history of seemingly misspent first-round draft picks on players like Robert Gallery, Darrius Heyward-Bey, and JaMarcus Russell.
 This led to a struggling franchise with a roster of aging players and a perceived lack of future talent.
 Surveys of players across the league consistently showed that the Raiders had become one of the least desirable teams to play for.
 In addition, with the Miami Marlins obtaining their own ballpark in 2012, the Raiders became the last team in the NFL to still share a stadium with a Major League Baseball (MLB) franchise.
 The end of the Oakland Athletics season correlated with the beginning of the NFL season, which forced the Raiders to play certain games on infield dirt.

 In the 2014 NFL draft, the Raiders selected linebacker Khalil Mack in the first round and quarterback Derek Carr in the second round hoping each would anchor their side of the ball.
 Carr was given control early as he was chosen as the starter for the opener of the 2014 season.
 After an 0–4 start to the 2014 season, and an 8–28 overall record as head coach, Allen was fired.
 Offensive line coach Tony Sparano was named interim head coach on September 30.
 The Raiders finished the 2014 season with a record of 3–13.
 Carr started all 16 games for the Raiders, the first Raider since 2002 to do so.
 First-round pick Mack finished third in Defensive Rookie of the Year voting.